-Note: All horses and ponies, including foals and yearlings, must be stabled from Monday at 4pm until 4pm Wednesday in order to receiving stabling monies.
-Box stalls will be available to exhibitors on a first come first serve basis according to when the complete entry with health papers is received at the 4-H office.
-Requests for more than one stall may be made, and will be honored if there is room for all exhibitors.
+STABLING AND HERDSMANSHIP AWARDS -All horses and ponies, including foals and yearlings, must be stabled from Monday at 4pm until 4pm Wednesday to receive stabling guarantee.
+Box stalls will be available to exhibitors on a first come first served basis according to when the complete entry with health papers is received at the 4- H office.
+Requests for more than one stall may be made and will be honored if there is room for all exhibitors.
 If stable facilities cannot accommodate all entries, each exhibitor will be allowed to stable one horse only.
-If you receive a stall, you must stable a horse or you will lose your premium money.

-HORSE HERDSMANSHIP AWARDS - Horses will be stabled by clubs and club areas will be scored twice daily.
+Horses will be stabled by clubs and club areas will be scored twice daily.
 The top five classes receive cash awards of 1st, \$15; 2nd, \$10; 3rd, \$5; 4th, \$5; 5th, \$5.
-Exhibitors not in a club or enrolled in a club with fewer than 3 exhibitors will be scored as individuals (Independent members that are siblings will be considered as one exhibitor.) and will receive cash awards of 1st, \$5; 2nd, \$4; 3rd, \$3.
+Exhibitors not in a club or enrolled in a dub with fewer than 3 exhibitors will be scored as individuals (Independent members that are siblings will be considered as one exhibitor.) and will receive cash awards of 1st, \$5; 2nd, \$4; 3rd, \$3.